Wołyń Voivodeship (1921–1939)

-Wołyń Voivodeship or Volhynian Voivodeship was an administrative region of interwar Poland (1918–1939) with an area of 35,754 km², 22 cities, and provincial capital in Łuck.
-The voivodeship was divided into 11 districts (powiaty).
+Wołyń Voivodeship or Wołyń Province was an administrative region of interwar Poland (1918–1939) with an area of 35,754 km2, 22 cities, and provincial capital in Łuck.

+The province was divided into 11 counties (powiaty).
 The area comprised part of the historical region of Volhynia.

-At the end of World War II, at the insistence of Joseph Stalin and the Soviet Union during the Tehran Conference of 1943, Poland's borders were redrawn by the Allies.
-The Polish population was forcibly resettled westward; and the Voivodeship territory was incorporated into the Ukrainian SSR of the Soviet Union.
-Since 1991 it has been divided between the Rivne and Volyn Oblasts of sovereign Ukraine.
+At the end of World War II, at the insistence of Joseph Stalin and the Soviet Union during the 1943 Tehran Conference, Poland's borders were redrawn by the Allies.
+The province's Polish population was forcibly resettled westward; and the province's territory was incorporated into the Soviet Union's Ukrainian SSR.

+Since 1991 it has been divided between sovereign Ukraine's Rivne and Volyn Oblasts.

 History

 After a century of foreign rule, the Second Polish Republic was reborn in the aftermath of World War I. The borders of the republic were ratified by the Treaty of Versailles signed on 28 June 1919.
 They were a result of several cross-national conflicts including Polish–Ukrainian War (November 1918 – July 1919) and the Greater Poland Uprising (December 1918 – February 1919).

 The borders of the republic were extended to the East as the result of the Polish–Soviet War (May – October 1920), resulting from Semyon Budyonny's August 1920 military foray into former Russian Poland as far as Warsaw.
 The Soviets withdrew in panic during the 1920 major Polish counter-offensive.
 The newly re-established sovereign Poland created Wołyń Voivodeship as one of the 16 main administrative divisions of the country.

 One of the biggest achievements of the regional government in Volhynia during the interwar period was the development of modern infrastructure.
 Around 1,000 school buildings were constructed from scratch, with considerable amount of state funds.
 In total, some 2,000 elementary schools opened and over a dozen high schools, employing 4,500 teachers.[p.
 128] The new projects in towns and cities – which were virtually abandoned by the imperial powers – included city halls and magistrates, post offices, state police buildings, financial institutions, hospitals, and health clinics.
 In 1928 the Lwów railway line via Stojanów was inaugurated.
 The roads were being paved on a massive scale.
 Around 1925 telephone and telegraph lines were built, connecting post offices across the entire voivodeship area, making possible also the wider distribution of the press.